Gleoman/Makers-cloud-engineer-exercise/README.md

    **Pros**

-   Python is a language that was relatively new to me when I designed this website, having only just picked it up over the course of my final project at Makers Academy.
+   Python was relatively new to me when I designed this website, having only just picked it up over the course of my final project at Makers Academy.
 I enjoyed experimenting with Python then and also note that it is frequently featured on ft.com's github.

    **Cons**